geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 [^94]: Israfil is one of the four Archangels; the angel of music, who is to sound the trumpet on the day of resurrection, and whose ravishing strains will delight the true believers in Paradise.

 [^95]: In one of Mahommed’s battles many of his followers were grievously wounded: but, at the Prophet’s prayer, the plant from which the balm of Gilead or Tolu is obtained, sprung up like a grove, and their gashes soon yielded to the force of the miraculous balsam.
 The Suras are the divisions or chapters of the Koran.

+[^96]: It was the custom for the vassal, when rendering homage, to present his sword to his Suzerain, and kneeling on one knee, with his hands between the knees of his feudal lord, to repeat the vow of fealty for such and such lands, saving his allegiance to some other lord for other lands and honours, or excepting such possessions as were unconditionally his own.